The Bay Run: Route

 From Hawthorne Canal to King George Park Rozelle, the path runs through parkland.
 Look at the signs which tell fascinating stories of the Italian Fishermen and the former APIA Club, now the Le Montage venue.
 Up the hill is Leichhardt Oval and the Leichhardt Aquatic Centre.
 Pass the Giovinazzo Grove dedicated to the Sister City relationship between Giovinazzo Italy & Inner West Council.
 And admire the view of Rodd Island.
 The Leichhardt Rowing Club is next, and then the path runs beside a recreation area and sporting ground for cricket and football.
 Up a small incline is the Summerhouse at Callan Point and a remnant grove Ironbark trees, from which Iron Cove derives its name.
 The path leads to King George Park which is a venue for athletics in the summer and soccer (football) in the winter.
 There is a new children's playground.

 From King George Park across the Iron Cove Bridge to the Olympic Swimming Pool.
 The path leads up to the Rozelle end of the Iron Cove Bridge.
 Admire the sandstone tower of the Callan Park buildings.
 There are two options to cross Iron Cove.
 The new Iron Cove Bridge, which provides a panoramic view of Iron Cove, or the old Iron Cove Bridge, which provides a panoramic view of Sydney Harbour, particularly Birkenhead Point and Cockatoo Island.

-It takes 1.5 hours to walk the Bay Run at a leisurely pace, There are water fountains and seats at regular intervals along the path.
+It takes abour 1.5 hours to walk the Bay Run.
+There are water fountains and seats at regular intervals along the path.